 If you ever need to reach back to your older orders, Feedback Genius can allow you to send messages for orders up to 60 days in the past.
 You will do this by utilizing the Include orders over the past feature within your message's Advanced filter options.

-To do this, click on Messages, at the top of your User Dashboard.
+To do this, click on Custom Messages, under Communications on your left navigation bar.

 Then, click on any name of the message you want to edit.